ArunNadda/HashiCorp-Certified-Vault-Associate-notes/What-is-Vault.md

- ## how it compares to existing software ?
+ ## How does it compare to existing software ?
 A quick google search shows many softwares which perform some of the tasks Vault can do, but i could not find single software/tool which can do all the tasks Vault can.
 This is why I called it as Swissarmy knife :).